-The results allow for a permanent color change and tooth size and form and with professional maintenance may last for many years.
+The results allow for a permanent colour change and tooth size and form and with professional maintenance may last for many years.
 Treatment is normally completed in four weeks with almost instantaneous results.

 Dr. Khan uses digital dentistry to provide patients with onlays which are a part coverage restoration, that can be bonded to your tooth to replace large restorations and cracks.
 This treatment is more conservative than a conventional crown in that more of your original tooth structure is maintained rather than replaced with a prosthetic material.
 It increases the longevity of the tooth and replaces old, cracked silver and white fillings.